niklasvh/html2canvas/readme.md

 ### Building ###

-The library uses <a href="http://gruntjs.com/">grunt</a> for building.
-Alternatively, you can download the latest build from <a href="http://html2canvas.hertzen.com/build/html2canvas.js">here</a>.
+The library uses [grunt](http://gruntjs.com/) for building.
+Alternatively, you can download the latest build from [here](http://html2canvas.hertzen.com/build/html2canvas.js).

 Run the full build process (including lint, qunit and webdriver tests):